|

 Can be altered manualy easely with MP3 Stream Editor's ID3v2 editor as simple text (altough there is a built in Subsong layout editor).

-SESA (Stream Editor Subsong Artists) is a simple textual description with a leading Zero byte for each subsong's Artist.
+SESA (Stream Editor Subsong Artists) is a simple textual description with a leading Zero byte $00 (if ANSI) or $01 (if unicode UTF-16 with BOM) for each subsong's Artist.

-SEST (Stream Editor Subsong Titles) is a simple textual description with a leading Zero byte for each subsong's Title.
+SEST (Stream Editor Subsong Titles) is a simple textual description with a leading Zero byte $00 (if ANSI) or $01 (if unicode UTF-16 with BOM) for each subsong's Title.

-SEAT (Stream Editor Album Titles) is a simple textual description with a leading Zero byte for each subsong's Album name.
+SEAT (Stream Editor Album Titles) is a simple textual description with a leading Zero byte $00 (if ANSI) or $01 (if unicode UTF-16 with BOM) for each subsong's Album name.

 Note for programmers: SESP, SESA, SEST and SEAT are linked in count and can be accesed as (TStringList in Delphi) Artist - Title - Position: SESA[i] - SEST[i] - SESP[i].
 Also the SESP values are sorted starting with the lowest value (0 needed) and growing to higher values.